 Dan Waldeck still can’t remember where or how he found the email address.

 In 2012, The Master’s University women’s basketball coach had traveled to Anaheim to watch one of his prized recruits in a playoff game.
-In the process, he came away equally impressed by a senior guard on the other team with seemingly unlimited shooting range and nonstop energy.
+In the process, he was equally impressed by a senior guard on the other team with seemingly unlimited shooting range and nonstop energy.

 A month later, the Mustangs’ situation changed, and Waldeck was left kicking himself.
-How would he contact that impressive, unknown player when he could barely remember the name of her team?
+How would he contact that impressive, unknown player when he could barely remember her team’s name?

 The next part of the story remains a mystery nearly a decade later.
 Somehow, Waldeck tracked down Nicole Nitake’s email address and successfully recruited the Torrance, California, native to Master’s—where Nitake would come to faith in Christ, write her name in TMU’s record book, and lay the academic foundation for what came next.